 Information gathering

 You’re going to want to do some of your own research.
-The AMA offers a number of tools and resources that can help you map your future as a physician, including offering insight on employment contracts and a list of positions from employers around the United States and beyond.
+The AMA offers a number of tools and resources that can help you map your future as a physician, including offering insight on employment contracts and a list of positions from employers around the U.S. and beyond.
 Your peers and attending physicians can also provide some insight as you begin to plan your career path.

 Outreach